Improved conformalized quantile regression: Experiments

 In the two first datasets, QR is constantly undercovering; hence, QR bounds are in need of ICP to ensure $1-\alpha$ coverage.
-ICQR is clearly more adaptive to heteroscedasticity in comparison to CQR.
-ICQR has higher std and IQR, lower median, while still ensuring the same coverage, as seen in Table (\ref{table2}-\ref{table5}).
+ICQR is clearly more adaptive to heteroscedasticity in comparison to CQR since it has generally higher std and IQR PI width, but lower median PI width, while still ensuring the same coverage, as seen in Table (\ref{table2}-\ref{table5}).

 In the last dataset (bike sharing), we have the opposite case, QR is overcovering as seen in Table (\ref{table7}).
 Consequently, we can reduce the bounds up to $1-\alpha$ coverage with ICP.
-In line with the previous datasets, ICQR bounds increase slower than CQR, as shown in Fig.(\ref{bikesharingquantile}), hence being more adaptive.